Hair Detox Part II

 Lavender, Rosemary, Lemon, Cedarwood, Eucalyptus (basically use oils that have astringent and anti inflammtory properties)

-Some people like to wash their hair and then apply the hot oil treatment others like to do it before they wash their hair.
+Some people like to wash their hair and then apply the hot oil treatment others want to do before they wash their hair.
 Not sure what to do?
 Try it out and see what works for you.
-For best results from an oil treatment leave it on for at least 20-30 minutes, you can even leave it on overnight and wash it out in the morning.
+For best results from an oil treatment, leave it on for at least 20-30 minutes; you can even leave it overnight and wash it out in the morning.